-Provided in partnership with Ames Public Library and Ames History Museum.
-Program funded by Humanities Iowa, a private, non-profit state affiliate of the National Endowment for the Humanities.
+Presented in partnership with Ames Public Library and Ames History Museum.

 Ames Public Library connects you to the world of ideas through diverse and inclusive resources and programs.
 We welcome proposals via our website for programs at www.amespubliclibrary.org/programproposal and exhibits at https://www.amespubliclibrary.org/exhibit-proposal.